-Figure 5 - EM Survey - Burke Prospect, Burke Graphite Project
+Figure 7 - EM Survey - Burke Prospect, Burke Graphite Project

 The EM survey over the south-eastern corner of Burke EPM 2543 (North) was carried out over outcropping and sub-cropping Geological Survey of Queensland mapped Graphitic Schists of the Corella Formation.
-The survey highlighted the high-grade graphite identified in Strike's maiden drilling programme8 and identified minor structural offsets, together with new zones of increased conductivity (refer Figure 5).
+The survey highlighted the high-grade graphite identified in Strike's maiden drilling programme8 and identified minor structural offsets, together with new zones of increased conductivity (refer Figure 7).
 In addition, the survey verified the width and dip of the drill intersected high-grade graphite.

-Further metallurgical test work has commenced on samples of graphite material taken from the Burke Project to examine the potential suitability of Burke graphite for use in electric vehicle (EV) batteries.
-Results of this test work are expected in 3QFY19.
+Further metallurgical test work has continued on samples of graphite material taken from the Burke Project to examine the potential suitability of Burke graphite for use in electric vehicle (EV) batteries.